Stop Bugging Me! Evading Modern-Day Wiretapping Using Adversarial Perturbations: Privacy Preservation in the Real World

 \subsubsection{Baseline}

 To evaluate whether the solution is feasible in the real world, we start by performing the baseline experiment.
-For the Speaker, we use all of the samples from the Project Debater dataset, the Deep Speech ASR model, and Skype.
-The perturbation's distortion is measured using the SNR.
-In addition, we evaluate the UAP's effects on the surveillance system using the mean of Recall@10 and NDCG@10 for all samples.
+We send all of the samples from the Project Debater dataset to the Listener side via Skype.
+We compare the UAP to the random edge and random integer perturbations and measure their distortion using the SNR.
+Additionally, we evaluate the perturbations' effect on the surveillance system using the mean of the $PPL_{\tau}$ (for $\tau \in [0.8, 1]$) and Recall@10.
 The metrics are computed using the data sampled on the Speaker's endpoint (NUC) before the audio has been sent via Skype and on the Listener's endpoint on the VoIP application's output.

-The UAP achieves mean values of 0.17 and 0.22 for Recall@10 and NDCG@10 respectively, with a mean SNR of 16.71 on the Speaker's endpoint.
-Therefore, for a perturbation which is less than $3\%$ of the Speaker's audio, the surveillance system was able to detect less than two topics on average.

-For the Listener side, with an SNR of 17.45, we achieve 0.31 and 0.38 Recall@10 and NDCG@10 respectively.
-The difference might stem from Skype's data compression.
-While lossless compression restores the original sample, lossy compression loses some of the data in the decompression process.
-Since Skype~\cite{silk} uses lossy compression, it might have deleted parts of the perturbation and thus reduced the UAP's impact on the surveillance system.
-As a result, we report a higher SNR and lower Recall@10 and NDCG@10.

-The results reveal the importance of comparing the UAP's performance on both the Speaker and Listener endpoints and also show that our approach is feasible and applicable in the real world.
-This experiment serves as a baseline for the experiments that follow.